Maree’s mum holding Maree.

-Part of growing up in Brisbane, Australia in the 60’s and 70’s was being able to explore the local creeks and rivers on weekends and school holidays.
-It was quite normal to me to walk for miles along the creek beds with my siblings, cousins and neighbourhood friends.
+Part of growing up in Brisbane during the 60’s and 70’s was being able to explore the local creeks and rivers on weekends and school holidays.
+It was quite normal for me to walk for miles along the creek beds with my siblings, cousins and neighbourhood friends.
 Without fail, I ALWAYS slipped and fell into the creek.
-But it was worth the embarrassment because during these walks, we came across plenty of wildlife – wallabies, turtles, frogs, fish, snakes, birds, koalas and lizards to name a few.
+But it was worth the embarrassment because during these walks we came across plenty of wildlife – wallabies, turtles, frogs, fish, snakes, birds, koalas and lizards just to name a few.
 Although our parents would have been horrified if they found out, we also often snuck out at night to see the possums, owls and other nocturnal animals.
 I just loved watching and studying all these creatures in their natural habitat.
 Their little personalities, mannerisms, and funny, cute antics would make me laugh.
 These experiences have reflected through my artwork as far back as I can remember.
 To be so close to these beautiful creatures was very special, and is still an important part of my painting process to this day.

 The day my youngest daughter started High School, I went out and bought myself a new easel, paints and pastels.